aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 This project implementats the classic Mastermind number guessing game.
 The user plays against the program.
 Read more about it here:
 * https://en.wikipedia.org/wiki/Mastermind_(board_game)

-It's written in Java with Object Oriented Programming and SOLID design.
+It's written in Java with Object Oriented Programming and (mostly) SOLID design.
 Game data (player name, number of rounds, solved, timestamp, secret code, and guess history) will save to an SQLite database.
 It's also Docker-enabled, so the user can play in the container.

 ## Game Rules
 The Mastermind game requires the user to guess the secret code composed of four distinct pieces.
 After each guess, the user will be informed of the number of correctly placed pieces and the number of misplaced pieces.
 The objective is to guess the secret code in the fewest attempts possible.
 There are 8 pieces (numbers 0 -7), and a secret code composed of 4 distinct pieces.